Dean's Office contact: Divisional Dean

-The Handbook states that the faculty of each academic unit shall document biennially the level of consultation, if any, they deem necessary before competitive salary offers may be made.
+The University Policy Directory states that the faculty of each academic unit shall document biennially the level of consultation, if any, they deem necessary before competitive salary offers may be made.

 Because the College shares significantly in the costs of retention, the standards for making retention offers must be high.

 - The individual must have both an outstanding academic record and a major impact on University programs and colleagues consistent with rank and experience.